josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 pick additional people.

 The question was asked: to what extent is the IAOC an oversight body?
-If the community wants the IAOC to be able to do more than provide the thinnest layer of oversight, then it needs to revisit how to populate the IAOC.
-In order to make any changes to the IAOC, the community needs to understand the current roles and responsibilities of its members.
+A participant felt that if the community wants the IAOC to be able to do more than provide the thinnest layer of oversight, then it needs to revisit how to populate the IAOC.
+Another commentor felt that in order to make any changes to the IAOC, the community needs to understand the current roles and responsibilities of its members.

-The IETF Trust requires talent separate from the rest of the IAOC tasks.
-Maybe it is no longer convenient that the IAOC and Trust are together, given the IANA stewardship transition and the need for IAOC feedback to the Trust concerning the IANA IPR.
-However, this is a secondary issue compared to other issues raised during the workshops.
+A commentor said that the IETF Trust requires talent separate from the rest of the IAOC tasks.
+This commentor said that maybe it is no longer convenient that the IAOC and Trust are together, given the IANA stewardship transition and the need for IAOC feedback to the Trust concerning the IANA IPR.
+However, this commentor felt that this is a secondary issue compared to other issues raised during the workshops.
 When asked if the Trust could be smaller, workshop participants responded that size was not an issue aside from getting quorum occasionally.
-The size and composition of the IETF Trust should be determined by its role, which needs to be discussed.
+Another commentor felt that the size and composition of the IETF Trust should be determined by its role, which needs to be discussed.
 Currently, the IETF Trust has a light workload.